State Department Federal Register Notice

 Medical history: Pennsylvania employers may not use tests that tend to screen out individuals with a handicap or disability unless the tests can be shown as job-related.

 Drug screening: Pennsylvania law does not regulate or prohibit private employer drug testing.
 However, an employer that chooses to implement such a testing program should be aware of any privacy issues involved.
-In addition, a recent state law bans employers from discriminating against job applicants and employees for being medical marijuana cardholders.
+In addition, a recent state law bans employers from discriminating against job candidates and employees for being medical marijuana cardholders.

 Credit checks: Pennsylvania law provides that: “It shall be an unlawful discriminatory practice for an employer to require, as a condition of employment, an employee or prospective employee to consent to the creation of a credit report that contains information about the employee’s or prospective employee’s credit score, credit account balances, payment history, savings or checking account balances or savings or checking account numbers.”

 Unless such a report is directly related to the position applied for, or unless certain exceptions are met (e.g. managerial positions and fiduciary positions are excluded).
-In addition, a recent City of Philadelphia ordinance makes it unlawful for employers to use the credit information of Philadelphia job applicants or employees—unless covered by one of a number of exceptions—for employment decisions such as hiring, firing, or promotion.
+In addition, a recent City of Philadelphia ordinance makes it unlawful for employers to use the credit information of Philadelphia job candidates or employees—unless covered by one of a number of exceptions—for employment decisions such as hiring, firing, or promotion.

 Immigration status: Pennsylvania follows federal law on this issue, which means that Pennsylvania employers cannot discriminate against employees based on immigration status.
 Once an employee has proven to be eligible to work in the United States, the individual’s immigration status cannot be used in any other employment decisions.